Welcome to Garden Spikes

 Timely Garden Tips

 Do a soil test of the pH before the ground freezes.
-If you need to lower the pH you will need to add some garden sulfur and to raise it you will need to add some lime.
-It will take some time for the amendments and fertilizer to work, so the best time to do it is in the fall before the ground freezes.
+If you need to lower the pH you will need to add some garden sulfur.
+To raise the pH, you will need to add some lime.
+It will take some time for the amendments to work, so the best time to do it is in the fall before the ground freezes.
+In either case read and follow the product instructions on the package.

 Flowers: After the hard frost kills the foliage of your perennials cut them off 3 to 4-inches from the ground and put in the trash to reduce the occurrence of diseases and pests.